-geom_axis() renders lines through the origin and the position of each case or variable.
+geom_axis() renders lines through or orthogonally translated from the origin and the position of each case or variable.

 geom_axis(